gunyeup94/stat133-R/post02/post02-Gun-Kim.md

 What is heatmap?
 ================

 A heatmap is a graphical representation of data where the individual values contained in a matrix are represented as colors.The easy way to understand a heatmap is to think of a cross table or spreadsheet which contains colors instead of numbers.
 There are lots of benefits of using a heatmap.
 Users of heatmap can see up to 100,000 distinct elements on a single screen.
-Users can find patterns, trends and allocations at a high level of granularity and can find visually focus on what's relevant in their data by mapping important values to the size and color of elements.
+They can find patterns, trends and allocations at a high level of granularity and also can find visually focus on what's relevant in their data by mapping important values to the size and color of elements.
 Furthermore, users can see a summary of the data while simultaneously viewing the details, enhancing communication between managers and their reports by allowing them to the same visualization when discussing issues.
 Basically, a heatmap is used to understand data visually.

 This post will cover..
 ======================